Pathfinder - Bard Archetypes Breakdown

 Compatible Archetypes: Celebrity, Daredevil, Detective, Geisha, Songhealer, Street Performer

 I would only take this archetype in a very simulationist seafaring campaign.
 The abilities mostly pertain to travel, and the most interesting ability is Familiar.
 You can still make them work in other campaigns, but you lose a lot of the benefits if you're not facing challenges associated with sailing,

-Still Water (Su): Stormy waters are a classic story device in stories involving sea travel.
+(Su): Stormy waters are a classic story device in stories involving sea travel.
 Any sailor would love to have this ability handy, but it's unlikely to be important in any other campaign.

-Call the Storm (Su): An excellent grab bag of abilities.
+(Su): An excellent grab bag of abilities.

-Familiar: Familiars are absolutely fantastic.
+: Familiars are absolutely fantastic.
 They use their master's skill bonuses, so you could send the monkey to open locks or disable traps.
 Flying familiars make excellent scouts, especially for observing distant ships.